pulsar-edit/documentation/docs/package-guides/package-word-count.md

 }
 ```

-Let's look at the 3 lines we've added.
+Let's look at the three lines we've added.
 First we get an instance of the current
-editor object (where our text to count is) by calling [`atom.workspace.getActiveTextEditor()`](https://atom.io/docs/api/latest/Workspace#instance-getActiveTextEditor). <!--TODO: Update when API is documented-->
+`TextEditor` object by calling [`atom.workspace.getActiveTextEditor()`](https://atom.io/docs/api/latest/Workspace#instance-getActiveTextEditor).

-Next we get the number of words by calling [`getText()`](https://atom.io/docs/api/latest/TextEditor#instance-getText) <!--TODO: Update when API is documented-->
+Next we get the number of words by calling [`getText()`](https://atom.io/docs/api/latest/TextEditor#instance-getText)
-on our new editor object, then splitting that text on whitespace with a regular
+on our new editor object, splitting that text on whitespace with a regular
-expression and then getting the length of that array.
+expression, and getting the length of that array.

-Finally, we tell our view to update the word count it displays by calling the
+Finally, we’ll tell our view to update the word count it displays by calling the
 `setCount()` method on our view and then showing the modal again.
 Since that
 method doesn't yet exist, let's create it now.